DoD TAP education workshop guides military to higher education

 |0

-This work, DoD TAP education workshop guides military to higher education [Image 3 of 3], by SSgt Jennifer Zima, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DoD TAP education workshop guides military to higher education, by SSgt Jennifer Zima, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT